gg94/secappdev-calendar-management/README.md

-# Text-to-ICS
+# Calendar management script

-Tool to create ICSs files from a text calendar.
+Tool to create ICSs files from a text calendar of events.

 ### Requirements